Current rule: Lei Orgânica 1/2026 is in force from 19 May 2026.

 Portugal has double taxation treaties with many countries, which can help prevent being taxed twice on the same income.

-Tax Implications for Tax Residents
+What Are the Tax Implications for Tax Residents?

 If you become a tax resident: